 A railway bridge and train collapse in the cyclone

-On the unfortunate night of December 22, 1964 at 11.55 p.m. train Pamban–Dhanushyakodi Passenger train no 653 arrived at the Dhanushyakodi railway station (it had arrived from Pamban with 110 passengers and 5 railway employees) and became a victim of this tidal wave.The train was a few metres away from the Dhanushyakodi railway station.
-The entire train with 115 passengers was washed away and the rail route from Pamban to Dhanushyakodi was destroyed.
+On the unfortunate night of December 22, 1964 at 11.55 p.m. train Pamban–Dhanushkodi Passenger train no 653 arrived at the Dhanushkodi railway station (it had arrived from Pamban with 110 passengers and 5 railway employees) and became a victim of this tidal wave.The train was a few metres away from the Dhanushkodi railway station.
+The entire train with 115 passengers was washed away and the rail route from Pamban to Dhanushkodi was destroyed.
 Later the rail route got destroyed further and after sometime was completely buried in sand.

 Water flowing with high speed stopped near the Rameshwaram temple